3 Common Beagle Behaviour Problems (And How To Fix Them)

 - Track rabbits and hares by scent whilst running in packs

-- Follow scent trails that were hours old
+- Follow scent trails hours old

 - Track for 6-8 hours continuously